 In the case of grid gas operation, the variation in backplate loading from backstreaming electrons is much greater than for normal gas operation.
-Over the range of grid gas flow rates used the increase was ~50-60% compared to ~9% for normal gas operation.
+Over the range of grid gas flow rates used the increase was $\sim$ 50-60% compared to $\sim$ 9% for normal gas operation.
 For the same total gas flow rate (ion source plus neutraliser and grid gas) the backplate load is less for grid gas operation at lower total gas flow rates and higher at higher total gas flow rates.
-In this case the increase in backplate loading over the range of grid gas flow rates is in good agreement with the prediction of Eq.
-4. Operation at higher grid gas flow rates would then need to be carefully considered against potential benefits of improved neutralisation.
-The EP2 PINIs have not been operated in tritium gas as yet due to the fact that this cannot be done on the Test Bed.
-The operating regime and performance with tritium will have to be determined with initial experiments on JET prior to the experimental campaigns.
+In this case the increase in backplate loading over the range of grid gas flow rates is in good agreement with the prediction of equation 4.
+Operation at higher grid gas flow rates would then need to be carefully considered against potential benefits of improved neutralisation.